 - Try to avoid personally identifiable information like your name, date of birth or Social Security Number in your username and/or password.

 - Protect your passwords.
 Do not save them on internet sites.

 If you receive an official-looking email from what appears to be an official source like the IRS or someone in the tax industry, look for these underlying messages to help determine if it's a scam.
+Beware of lookalike login sites that attempt to capture personal information.
 In regards to emails, you should: 1) Be wary of unknown authors and attachments which could contain a computer virus, 2) Not click on emails that look suspicious, and 3) When in doubt, just delete!
 Below are examples of what a phishing scam may sound or look like.